christianmalek/vuex-rest-api/README.md

 #### `# onSuccess`
 - **Type**: `Function`
 - **Default**: `undefined`
 - **Usage**: This function will be called after successfully resolving the action.
-If you define this property, only the corresponding pending annmd error properties will be set, but not `state[property]`.
+If you define this property, only the corresponding pending and error properties will be set, but not `state[property]`.
 ```js
 {
   onSuccess: (state, payload) => {